Jimmy Carter, US president and human rights champion, has died

 James Earl “Jimmy” Carter Jr, a naval officer, Nobel Peace Prize winner and peanut farm operator who became governor of Georgia and later the 39th president of the United States, has died.

-Carter, who was the longest-living former American president, died on Sunday, December 29, his son announced.
+Carter, who was the longest-living former American president, died at the age of 100 on Sunday, December 29, his son announced.
 An immediate cause was not given.

 He served as president for one term from 1977 to 1981, but is just as well-known for his humanitarian service after leaving Washington, DC, working for Habitat for Humanity and negotiating peace deals.